Midcounties Co-operative: Travel

-The Midcounties Co-operative operates 60 travel branches across Midcounties' trading area and controls the Cooptravel.co.uk and Co-operativeski.co.uk websites.
-The Midcounties Co-operative travel business is branded "Your Coop Travel (Part of the Midcounties Co-operative)".
+The Midcounties Co-operative operates 71 travel branches across Midcounties' trading area and controls the Cooptravel.co.uk and Co-operativeski.co.uk websites.
+It also has its own tour operator – Co-op Holidays.
+The Midcounties Co-operative travel business is branded Your Coop Travel (Part of the Midcounties Co-operative).

 It is distinct from the former business The Co-operative Travel which was owned and operated as a joint venture by Thomas Cook, The Co-operative Group and Central England Co-operative.
 That business was rebranded to the Thomas Cook name during 2017–18, its branches subsequently being acquired by Hays Travel upon the liquidation of Thomas Cook.

-Childcare
+In 2020, the Midcounties travel business acquired 16 travel branches and employees from the Central England Co-operative.

+Early years

 In 2002, the Society became the first UK co-operative to open a children's day care facility.
-Your Coop Childcare now operates 44 nurseries across the UK.
+Your Coop Childcare, which has many sites branded as Little Pioneers, now operates 45 nurseries across the UK.
 The acquisition of the Buffer Bear nursery chain in 2010 saw its Childcare business begin to trade nationally, with nurseries spanning from Newcastle to Southampton.

 Co-operative Flexible Benefits

-In 2019, Co-operative Flexible Benefits had gross sales of £25 million, however, the childcare voucher scheme which it operated was closed to new entrants in October 2018.
-As a result, the childcare voucher business is now being wound down, the process will take around three years.
-To replace it, the Society is developing a Reward and Recognition offer for employers to promote high performance, motivation and engagement.
+Co-operative Flexible Benefits provides reward and recognition benefits to employers to promote high performance, motivation and engagement.
+The childcare voucher scheme which it operated was closed to new entrants in October 2018.
+As a result, the childcare voucher part of the business is now being wound down.

 Post Office

-In 2016/17, The Midcounties Co-operative operated 55 post offices with gross sales of £2.9 million.
+The Society runs 74 Post Offices across its trading area and the majority are located within Your Co-op food stores, offering an essential service for customers.

 Utilities

-On 28 April 2018 the members of The Phone Co-op voted to transfer its engagements to (i.e. merge with) Midcounties.
+On 28 April 2018 the members of The Phone Co-op, previously an independent society operating in B2B & B2C ethical telecoms,student housing and community energy, voted to transfer its engagements to and merge memberships with Midcounties.
 A confirmatory vote held after the Midcounties AGM on 12 May 2018 was passed, allowing Midcounties to thus broaden its utilities offer.
 The merger took place on 1 June 2018, with members of The Phone Co-op joining Midcounties membership.
-In 2018/19 The Phone Co-op had gross sales of £6.7 million.
+After 20 years of near continuous surplus generating growth, in 2018/19 The Phone Co-op had gross sales of £6.7 million but faced issues with generating organic sales growth, a rapidly changing market place and changes to its affinity schemes brought about by EU Data protection legislation which prevented Charities, Community Groups, Football Clubs etc from cross selling phone co-op product lines with a 8% revenue share.

 Midcounties Co-operative also has an agreement with Octopus Group to market and distribute energy products under the Co-op Energy brand, following the sale of its interest in the Co-op Energy supply business to Octopus Energy in 2019.
-A joint venture also targets investment in new community energy projects, provides practical support to community groups and aims to increase the volume of energy purchased from community schemes; thereby encouraging more small-scale generation across the UK.
+A joint venture, Younity, also provides investment in new community energy projects, offers practical support to community groups and aims to increase the volume of energy purchased from community schemes; thereby encouraging more small-scale generation across the UK.